cidles/poio-api/doc/analysis.rst

 A convenient way to create filter objects is by passing a dictionary with tier names and search terms to the method `create_filter_for_dict()` of the annotation graph object.
-The following code will create the same filter as our example above:
+The following code will create the same filter as in the example above:

 .. code-block:: python